Setup / Tipsπ

 Custom config fileπ

-The sbt build is setup such that a file dev.conf
+The sbt build is setup such that a file dev.conf in the directory

-(at root of the source tree) is picked up as config file, if
+local (at root of the source tree) is picked up as config file, if

 it exists.
 So you can create a custom config file for development.
 For